-This article has been accepted for pisblik the autimor's intensioss of antisigiouthat last been matblisher fully this intensions of the instance of the instan a) SC: The SC scheme is successful as soon as all original packets have been correctly received.
+a) SC: The SC scheme is successful as soon as all original packets have been correctly received.
 Considering retransmissions of any missing packet, SC succeeds after K successful packet transmissions, which corresponds to a series of Bernoulli trials.
-Thus, for the earliest possible success after M = K transmissions, all of them have to succeed.
-For a success after exactly M > K transmissions, there must have been exactly K - 1 successful transmission must have succeeded as well, because otherwise the transmission would have been completed earlier or later.
-With the success probability p{tx} for each packet (cf. (1)) this leads to the following modified binomial distribution:
+Thus, for the earliest possible success after M=K transmissions, all of them have to succeed.
+For a success after exactly M>K transmissions, there must have been exactly K-1 successful transmissions among the first M-1 packets and the Mth transmission must have succeeded as well, because otherwise the transmission would have been completed earlier or later.
+With the success probability $p{\rm tx}$ for each packet (cf. (1)) this leads to the following modified binomial distribution: